Pierce-qiang/taichi_learn/table_tennis/readme.md

-- It costs a day to do.
+- It costs me a day to do.
 - There may be still some bugs, but I have no time to find and fix
 - a represent adding angle
 - d represent decreasing angle